dchristle/sfsig/RFC.md

 #### 6.4.5 Security Considerations

 1. Root Key Protection:
    - WSJT-X developer and NCDXF root keys must be kept extremely secure.
+We bake these keys into the WSJTX client software & they're used to sign DXpedition-specific keys.
+Anyone with access to these keys can thus create "authentic" DXpedition keypairs.
+As a matter of good hygeine, we should have an expiration of these keys & rotate them every ~2 years.
    - In the basic scheme where we bake these in, a software update would be required to update them.
+We could consider delivering key updates via the GitHub repository, similar to DXpedition-specific keys.

 2. DXpedition Key Security/Verification
    - We only require that DXpeditions send us their public key, which we sign with the WSJT-X developer and NCDXF root keys.